You should arrive at the airport for your overnight flight to Johannesburg.

 |Livingstone - Harry Mwanga Nkumbula International Airport||Livingstone||20 mins||Cape Town||Cape Town Airport||1 hr|

-Multiple-entry visas to Zambia are required for all British passport holders.
-Visa forms may be downloaded from http://www.zambiahc.org.uk and you will need to enclose a completed form, your passport, 2 passport photos and a photocopy of your Riviera Travel confirmation invoice - no other documents are necessary for normal tourist visas.
-The cost of this visa is £60 per person and will be valid for three months.
-You will need to post the application including the above mentioned documentation to:
+Visa forms may be downloaded from http://www.zambiahc.org.uk and you will need to enclose a completed form, your passport, 2 passport photos and a photocopy of your Riviera Travel confirmation invoice – no other documents are necessary for normal tourist visas.
+The visa costs £60 per person and will be valid for three months.
+You will need to post the application including the above-mentioned documentation to:

 Zambia High Commission